Health Education England South West

 Placement is subject to the availability of posts within the programme, service needs of the employing trust and the training requirements of those doctors still in training.
 Therefore, specific location requests may not be possible.

-Once a doctor has accepted the offer of a POG, they must give a minimum of three months’ written notice to the employing Trust, their TPD and to their Education Programme Manager if they either do not want to take up the POG or if they wish to leave the POG early.
+Once a doctor has accepted the offer of a POG, they should provide as much notice as possible to their TPD and Education Programme Manager if they either do not want to take up the POG or if I wish to leave the POG early.
+Where an employment contract has been issued, the notice period for resignation is at the discretion of the employing trust, but is typically 3 months.

 Doctors in the Period of Grace will not be expected to undertake research or other training orientated sessions except as explicitly agreed with the employer.
 Doctors will not be eligible for HEE funded study leave as this is for meeting CCT requirements.
 However, they can receive time for ensuring revalidation requirements are met.